openedx/edx-documentation/en_us/developers/source/public_sandboxes.rst

 This sandbox is intended for those looking to try out the software powering `edx.org <www.edx.org>`_.

-The sandbox provides staff- and student-level access to a copy of the current version of the edx.org website.
-This sandbox does not allow access to Studio, the course-authoring system.
+The sandbox provides course team and student-level access to a copy of the current version of the edx.org website.
+This sandbox does not allow access to Studio, the course authoring system.

-Log in by visiting the following URL:
+You can log in by visiting the following URL.

 * `https://www.sandbox.edx.org/ <https://www.sandbox.edx.org/>`_

-You can log in to a staff account using the following credentials:
+To log in to an account with the Admin role, you can use the following credentials.

 * username: staff@example.com
 * password: edx

 You can log in to a student account using one the following credentials.
-These user accounts represent students enrolled in the demo course with an audit, honor code, or verified certificate, respectively:
+These user accounts represent students enrolled in the demo course in the audit, honor code, or verified certificate tracks, respectively.

 *  username: audit@example.com / honor@example.com / verified@example.com
 *  password: edx